hrshtst/rcpy/README.md

 # rcpy
-A simple implementation of reBASICS in Python.
+A simple implementation of reservoir computing in Python.